 - GPA of 3.5 or higher

 - Arrangement with a BioE faculty member (or a faculty member from another department approved by the BioE Undergraduate Curriculum Committee) who agrees to serve as the honors advisor, plus a second faculty member who agrees to be a second reader.
-One of the two must be a member of the Academic Council and in the School of Engineering.
+One of the two must be a member of the Academic Council and a core faculty member in the Department of Bioengineering.

 - 1-2 page thesis proposal

 - 4 –year academic plan highlighting Honors research units